 The minimum wage is the lowest compensation an employer legally requires to pay their workers.
 In San Antonio, Texas, the current minimum wage is $7.25 per hour, the same as the federal minimum.
 However, there are ongoing debates about the impact of minimum wage on employment and the economy in San Antonio.
 Here is a list of potential impacts to consider:

 - Impact on Employment

 When the minimum wage increases, businesses may cut jobs to cover the higher labor costs.
 This is because companies can only sometimes afford to pay the same amount to more workers so they may reduce their workforce instead.
 However, some research suggests raising the minimum wage may stimulate job growth by increasing consumer demand.

 - Impact on Small Businesses

 Small businesses may be hit the hardest by an increase in the minimum wage, as they may need more financial resources.
-This could lead to increased prices for goods and services, reducing consumer demand and, in turn, fewer jobs.
+This could lead to increased prices for goods and services and impacting where to eat in San Antonio, reducing consumer demand and, in turn, fewer jobs.